freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/blocks/learn-how-to-analyze-code-documentation/660684bfc24bf48cfaaf9cfa.md

 `Give it a shot` significa intentar hacer algo.
 Es como decir `Try it`.

-Por ejemplo, si tu amigo está dudando sobre unirse a una clase de codificación porque piensa que podría ser demasiado difícil, podrías decir <code>¿Por qué no lo intentas?
-Podrías disfrutarlo más de lo que piensas.</code> para animarlos a intentar unirse a esta clase.
+Por ejemplo, si tu amigo está dudando sobre unirse a una clase de codificación porque piensa que podría ser demasiado difícil, podrías decir `Why not give it a shot?
+You might enjoy it more than you think.` para animarlos a intentar unirse a esta clase.

 # --fillInTheBlank--